Five Months of Filming and 300+ People in a Fight Scene! Masaharu Take Reveals the Secret Behind Streaming Drama Success | FRIDAY DIGITAL

 Director Takeshi is about to start distributing his first drama based on a video game, “Ryu ga Gotoku.
 We talked about everything from the story behind the film to the appeal of the distribution service with its huge capital.

-This is the first drama based on a video game in his career.
-With less than a month to go before the distribution of the film, Director Takeshi talked about episodes related to the production, his thoughts on the film, and the challenges and hopes of the Japanese film industry in this age of “distribution service” prosperity.
+This marks the first time in his career that Take has directed a drama based on a video game.
+With less than a month until the release, Director Take shared anecdotes about the production, his feelings toward the project, and the challenges and hopes for the Japanese film industry in the era of the booming streaming services.

 Difficulties unique to a video game